SSP official logo SSP

 • Continued decline in traditional advertising spend.

-• Increasing competition from digital-native news sources and social media.
+• Intensifying competition from streaming giants and social media platforms.

 • Economic downturns affecting advertising budgets.